West Loch disaster: Impact on Operation Forager

 Six LSTs were sunk (LST-39, LST-43, LST-69, LST-179, LST-353, and LST-480), two already carrying smaller, fully loaded Landing craft tanks (LCT-961, 963 and 983) lashed to their decks.
 Several LSTs were damaged and/or ran aground.
 Four (including LST-205 and LST-225) could not be repaired in time for the invasion.
 Seventeen tracked landing vehicles (LVT) and eight 155 mm guns were destroyed.
 Other sources place the total number of destroyed LSTs at nine.
 With reinforcement of the fleet from elsewhere, and through quick repair efforts, Operation Forager was only delayed by one day as a result of the incident, with the operation commencing essentially as planned three weeks later.

 Medal of Honor

 Boatswain's Mate 2nd Class Francis P. Hammerberg, a Navy diver, posthumously received the Medal of Honor for heroism on 17 February 1945, during salvage operations on an LST sunk in the West Loch incident.
 He was killed in a cave-in while attempting to tunnel under one of the sunken LSTs.
 He was the only service member in World War II, and the last person of all, to receive the Medal of Honor for a non-combat action.
-(Prior to World War II, the Navy had frequently awarded the Medal of Honor for non-combat heroism.)